-Find Coronavirus Mortgage Relief Guidelines by Servicer
+Find Mortgage Relief Policies and Options by Servicer

 Coronavirus COVID-19 guidance for mortgage forbearance, loan deferment, and mortgage relief programs are being defined and updated on an almost daily basis right now.
 The information on this site is curated from Government and other lending authority sources to guide families to the most accurate and up to date information available.
 Click on your servicer for more information.

 Shellpoint Mortgage Servicing

 Am I Eligible for a COVID-19 Payment Deferral Repayment Option?

 EFFECTIVE: June 1st, 2020: On May 13th, Fannie Mae and Freddie Mac announced a collaborative effort to help homeowners in forbearance return to normal monthly mortgage payment as soon as you are able to.

 The COVID-19 Payment Deferral repayment option is available to any homeowner whose loan is owned by Fannie Mae or Freddie Mac.

 Your Servicer can tell you whether or not your loan is owned by Fannie or Freddie, or you can use these Lookup Tools:

 Once you've confirmed that your loan is eligible, It's important that you have a conversation with your servicer about what information they need from you to grant the deferral.